What are the most essential requirements for business applications? The following tasks are among the most important ones:

 The platform includes integration mechanisms that are not recommended for use in new solutions; they were left for the sake of backward compatibility, as well as for cases when the other party cannot work with more modern protocols.
 One of such cases is working with DBF files (supported in 1C:Enterprise script using the XBase object).

-Another legacy integration mechanism is usage of the COM technology (available only on the Windows platform).
+Another legacy integration mechanism is the usage of the COM technology (available only on the Windows platform).
 1C:Enterprise platform provides for two ways of integration for Windows that use the COM technology: Automation server and external connection.
 They are very similar, but one of the main differences is that for the Automation server, full 1C:Enterprise client application is launched, and for external connection, a relatively small in-process COM server is initiated.
-If you are working via the Automation server, you can take advantage of the client application functionality to perform actions similar to interactive actions of the user.
-When you use external connection, you can only take advantage of the business logic functions, which can be implemented on the client side of the connection, where the in-process COM server is created; you can also run business logic functions on the side of 1C:Enterprise server.
+If you are working via the Automation server, you can take advantage of the client application functionality to perform actions similar to the interactive actions of the user.
+When you use an external connection, you can only take advantage of the business logic functions, which can be implemented on the client-side of the connection, where the in-process COM server is created; you can also run business logic functions on the side of 1C:Enterprise server.

 COM technology also can be used to connect to external systems from 1C:Enterprise application code.
-In this case, 1C:Enterprise application acts as COM client.
-Please remember that these mechanisms will only work if the 1C:Enterprise server operates in Windows environment.
+In this case, 1C:Enterprise application acts as a COM client.
+Please remember that these mechanisms will only work if the 1C:Enterprise server operates in the Windows environment.

 Integration mechanisms in 1C:Enterprise applications

-Based on the above platform data exchange mechanism, you can implement a mechanism for data exchange with external applications that does not require any changes to the source code of configurations (preparations for the exchange are done in application settings).
+Based on the above platform data exchange mechanism, you can implement a mechanism for data exchange with external applications that do not require any changes to the source code of configurations (preparations for the exchange are done in application settings).
 It uses EnterpriseData format based on XML.
-The format is business-oriented - data structures described in it correspond to business entities (documents and catalog items) available in 1C:Enterprise applications, for example: certificate of completion, cash receipt, counterparty, products, etc.
+The format is business-oriented - data structures described in it correspond to business entities (documents and catalog items) available in 1C:Enterprise applications, for example, certificate of completion, cash receipt, counterparty, products, etc.

 Exchange of data between 1C:Enterprise application and a third-party application can be implemented: